ChirnilK/Image_compression/README.md

 The theory is explained in this link : http://www.whydomath.org/node/wavlets/hwt.html

-The result will be saved as a jpg-file but you can compress png-file as well.
+A color image or a format other than jpg can be taken in however it will be transformed into a grayscale image and the result will be saved as a jpg-file.